 Pet insurance is essential for all responsible pet owners.
 It prepares you financially to deal with any unexpected (and expensive) accident or illness.
 This is why we regularly review the top pet insurance companies to find out who comes out on top.

-This time, we’re putting two big name insurers in the ring, Healthy Paws vs Fetch by The Dodo, to see which plan is a better value and the best fit for you and your pup.
+This time, we’re putting two big name insurers in the ring, Healthy Paws vs Fetch, to see which plan is a better value and the best fit for you and your pup.